gyorilab/emmaa/doc/dashboard/detailed_test_results.rst

   :align: center
   :figwidth: 100 %

-  *The detailed test results for "Phosphatase-active PTEN inhibits MTOR".
-The left column displays the path that satisfies the test for the model and model type.
-The right column gives detailed information for each of the edges, including its support, in the path.*
+  *The detailed test results for "FLT3 activates KRAS".
+The left column displays the two paths that satisfy the test for the model and model type.
+The right column gives detailed information for each of the edges, including its support, for each path.*

 Results for Different Model Types